neondatabase/website/content/docs/guides/auto-suspend-guide.md

 A project is a top-level object in the Neon object hierarchy.
 You can think of it as a container for all other objects, including branches and compute endpoints.

 Enabling _Auto-suspend_ when you create a project allows you to set the _Auto-suspend_ default setting for all compute endpoints created in your project.
-You can adjust _Auto-suspend_ setting for individual compute endpoints afterward, but setting desired default when creating a project will save you from having to configure this setting for each compute later on.
+You can adjust _Auto-suspend_ setting for individual compute endpoints afterward, but setting a default when creating a project saves you from having to configure this setting for each compute later on.

 To configure the _Auto-suspend_ default setting at project creation time: